pauljonescodes/Rutgers-University-Notes/Philosophy/Philosophy of Psychology.md

         genetics, then you should be a realist about representation in the way it's been built.

+### Presentation <small>by Ben</small>

+#### Background: Ramsey's Question

+-   The original question: "Is this thing reallyu functioning in a way that is reconizably representation in nature?"
+    -   Ramsey asks if various theoretical posits called "representations" accords with out *pre-theoretical* concept of a representation.
+    -   The **worry**: Science might start out with commonsense notions (mass, energy, representation), but science quickly leaves common sense behind.
+        -   Compare Ramsey's question to the following: "Is the physicist's energy really functioning in a recognizably energy-like in nature?"
+        -   "Matter, motion, energy, work, liquid, and other common sense notions ... are abandoned as naturalistic inquiry proceeds; a physicist asking whether a pile of sand is a solid, liquid, or gas ... spends no time asking how the terms are used in ordinary discourse, and would not expect the answer to the latter question to have anything to do with natural kinds, if these are kinds in nature" (Noam Chomsky, *New Horizons in the Study of Language and Mind*, pg.
+            21).
+        -   So if our goal is to understand the mind, why worry about Ramsey's question?

+    -   A slightly modified question: How do mental representation compare to paradigm representations such as sentences and maps.
+        -   Answer this question might help us to better understand the nature of the mental representation posited by our theories.
+        -   Ramsey can be read as answering this question.

+#### Ramsey on Dretske's receptor representations

+-   Ramsey argues that neither Dretske's account of *misrepresentation* nor his account of representational *function* gives us reason to believe that receptor "representations" are representations in any interesting sense.
+-   Misrepresentation
+    -   The **problem**: When a cell in the frog's eye respond to a flying BB, why is it misrepresenting that there is fly rather than accuratly representing that there is *either* a fly *or* a BB?
+    -   Dretske's **answer**: The *function* of the cell is to activate in the presence of flies.
+So the cell (mis)represents that there is a fly.
+    -   Ramsey's **response**: Dretske's answer only work if we already know that the cell in question representation *something or other* and we're just trying to figure out *what* it represents.

+-   Representational function
+    -   Roughly, according to Dretske a representation is a structure

 February 27th, 2014 <small>Office hourse</small>
 ------------------------------------------------